devendar007/ChatNova/README.md

 ## 🎯 Project Overview

-ChatNova is a cutting-edge collaborative development platform that combines the power of AI-assisted coding with real-time collaboration and instant code execution.
+DevSync is a cutting-edge collaborative development platform that combines the power of AI-assisted coding with real-time collaboration and instant code execution.
 Built with modern web technologies, it provides a seamless development experience where teams can code together, get AI assistance, and see their applications run instantly in a sandboxed environment.

-### 🌟 What Makes ChatNova Special?
+### 🌟 What Makes DevSync Special?

 - **🤖 AI-Powered Development**: Integrated Google Gemini AI for intelligent code generation and assistance
 - **👥 Real-Time Collaboration**: Multi-user coding sessions with live chat and file synchronization